Showing You the Money

 • Earnest money you already deposited with the title company

-• Appraisal credit at closing because you’ll pay for that when it’s ordered
+• Appraisal credit at closing because you’ll pay for that upfront when it’s ordered

 Loan Amount

-We subtract the loan amount from your total costs — that’s what leaves the cash due at closing as the final result.
+After we applly credits, we subtract the loan amount — which leaves the cash due at closing as the final result.

 Final Summary